-Kiwanis-Pioneer Extended Session: Campers that are in 7th-12th grades can choose to spend 11 days at camp instead of the regular one week session!
+Kiwanis-Pioneer Extended Session: Campers that are in 7th-12th grades can choose to spend 11 days at camp instead of the regular one-week session!
 During this extended session, campers may have the opportunity to explore the far reaches of camp, build stronger relationships with their fellow campers and staff, master more complicated outdoor skills and activities, and infuse more of their own creativity in their schedule.
 Campers signed up for this session will live in Pioneer cabins.

 Please register for your first choice of sessions and pay a required deposit before submitting applications for financial assistance.

 Questions: Contact email@example.com or call (971) 340-1608

 Namanu alum and mom to Kasen

-Kasen, age 6, attended Mini Blue Wing for his first time last summer though his first visit was to family camp in 2009 when he was 9 days old.
+Kasen, attended Mini Blue Wing for his first time at the age of 6 though his first visit was to family camp in 2009 when he was 9 days old.
 Since then he has returned for Family Camp every year it has been offered and many service weekends, initially hanging out in Raker doing arts and crafts, and now eagerly wanting to go on hikes and write letters to Mr Skriggleboggle.